U-M Research & Compliance

 IRB Harmonization

-The IRBs have harmonized several routine procedural guidance and are gathering more information to address additional procedural workflows due to the eResearch NextGen project.
+To date, the IRBs have harmonized several routine procedural guidance and are gathering more information to address additional procedural workflows.
 Our goal is to create plans to harmonize applicable practices while ensuring a minimum disruption in workflow changes.
 As those assessments occur, existing practice/guidance documents that are already similar will be harmonized as a first step.

 Institutional Review Boards (IRBs)